pauljeter/pauljeter-astro/src/content/blog/understanding-the-bootstrap-3-grig-system.md

 ### Advanced: Different Grid for Each Device Size

-Here’s a scenario where each device size has a unique layout:
+Here's a scenario where each device size has a unique layout:

 - XS devices: 2 columns
 - SM devices: 3 columns